thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-martyrs.md

 title: The Martyrs | Jesus is Credible
 sidebar_label: The Martyrs
 description: Faith Worth Dying For.
 Learn about the early Christians who died for their faith and what their courage tells us about the truth of the resurrection.
-keywords: ["why did Jesus come","purpose of Jesus' life","mission of Jesus Christ","why Jesus came to earth","Jesus and salvation","Jesus purpose in the Bible","redemption through Jesus","reason for Jesus sacrifice"]
+keywords: ["why did Jesus come","purpose of Jesus' life","mission of Jesus Christ","why Jesus came to earth","Jesus and salvation","Jesus purpose in the Bible","redemption through Jesus","reason for Jesus sacrifice","how did christian martyrs help strengthen the faith of other christians","is jesus a martyr"]
 ---

 # The Martyrs